mzazon/awesome-cloud-projects/azure/self-service-developer-infrastructure/self-service-developer-infrastructure.md

        --yes \
        --no-wait

-   echo "✅ Resource group deletion initiated" echo "Note: Full cleanup may take 10-15 minutes to complete"
+   echo "✅ Resource group deletion initiated: ${RESOURCE_GROUP}" echo "Note: Full cleanup may take 10-15 minutes to complete"
    ```

 ## Discussion

 Azure Dev Box and Azure Deployment Environments fundamentally transform how development teams access and manage infrastructure by implementing a self-service model that balances developer productivity with enterprise governance.
 This platform approach addresses the traditional friction between development velocity and IT control by providing governed self-service capabilities.
-According to the [Azure Well-Architected Framework](https://docs.microsoft.com/en-us/azure/architecture/framework/), this model exemplifies operational excellence by automating repetitive tasks and enabling teams to focus on value-adding activities.
+According to the [Azure Well-Architected Framework](https://learn.microsoft.com/en-us/azure/architecture/framework/), this model exemplifies operational excellence by automating repetitive tasks and enabling teams to focus on value-adding activities.

 The integration between Dev Box and Deployment Environments creates a cohesive developer experience where workstations and project infrastructure are provisioned from the same portal with consistent governance.
 Dev Box leverages Windows 365 technology to provide high-performance, cloud-based development workstations that can be accessed from any device, while Deployment Environments uses Infrastructure-as-Code templates to provision consistent project resources.
 This combination is particularly powerful for scenarios like microservices development, where developers need both powerful workstations and complex multi-service environments.
-The [Microsoft Dev Box documentation](https://docs.microsoft.com/en-us/azure/dev-box/) provides extensive guidance on optimizing these workstations for different development scenarios.
+The [Microsoft Dev Box documentation](https://learn.microsoft.com/en-us/azure/dev-box/) provides extensive guidance on optimizing these workstations for different development scenarios.

-From a cost optimization perspective, the consumption-based model with auto-stop schedules ensures organizations only pay for active usage.
-Dev Boxes automatically shut down during non-working hours, and deployment environments can be configured with expiration policies to prevent resource sprawl.
-The platform's integration with [Azure Cost Management](https://docs.microsoft.com/en-us/azure/cost-management-billing/costs/overview-cost-management) enables detailed tracking of development infrastructure costs by project, team, or individual developer.
-For additional cost optimization strategies specific to development environments, refer to the [Azure cost optimization documentation](https://docs.microsoft.com/en-us/azure/architecture/framework/cost/optimize-dev-test).
+From a cost optimization perspective, the consumption-based model with hibernation and auto-stop schedules ensures organizations only pay for active usage.
+Dev Boxes can automatically hibernate during non-working hours, preserving the complete state of applications and work while eliminating compute charges.
+Deployment environments can be configured with expiration policies to prevent resource sprawl.
+The platform's integration with [Azure Cost Management](https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/overview-cost-management) enables detailed tracking of development infrastructure costs by project, team, or individual developer.
+For additional cost optimization strategies specific to development environments, refer to the [Azure cost optimization documentation](https://learn.microsoft.com/en-us/azure/architecture/framework/cost/optimize-dev-test).

-Security and compliance are built into the platform through Azure AD integration, managed identities, and policy-based governance.
+Security and compliance are built into the platform through Microsoft Entra ID integration, managed identities, and policy-based governance.
 Dev Boxes are managed like any other corporate device through Microsoft Intune, enabling consistent security policies across cloud and on-premises workstations.
-The [Azure security baseline for DevCenter](https://docs.microsoft.com/en-us/security/benchmark/azure/baselines/dev-box-security-baseline) provides comprehensive guidance on implementing defense-in-depth security for developer infrastructure.
+The [Azure security baseline for DevCenter](https://learn.microsoft.com/en-us/security/benchmark/azure/baselines/dev-box-security-baseline) provides comprehensive guidance on implementing defense-in-depth security for developer infrastructure.

 > **Tip**: Start with a pilot project to establish patterns and gather feedback before rolling out to all development teams.
 Use Azure Policy to enforce naming conventions and resource tags for better cost tracking and compliance reporting.
+Enable hibernation on all Dev Box definitions to maximize cost savings.

 ## Challenge